adaltas/node-nikita/docs/content/about/tutorial.md

 })
 ```

 The second time `nikita.file.download` is called, it will check if the target exists and bypass the download in such case.
-You could also adjust this behavior based on the file signature by using one of the "md5", "sha1" and "sha256" options.
+You could also adjust this behavior based on the file signature by using one of the "md5", "sha1" and "sha256" config.

 To extract and compile Redis, we will write a shell script which will only be executed if a specific generated file does not already exist.
 Nikita comes with a few native conditions prefixed with "if_" and their associated negation prefixed with "unless_".
 There are also some assertions prefixed by "should_" and "should_not_" which will throw an error unless satisfied.